ethz-asl/reactive_avoidance/README.md

-This is the __preliminary__ code release for ICRA Submission "Obstacle avoidance using raycasting and Riemannian Motion Policies at kHz                                                 rates for MAVs"
+This is the code release for ICRA Submission "Obstacle avoidance using raycasting and Riemannian Motion Policies at kHz                                                 rates for MAVs"

-While all the code for the policies & planner is included, we will add easy-to-run examples and documentation soon (and clean up the code).

-### Please check back in approx 2-3 weeks. ###

 ## Prerequisites: